AbsaOSS/hermes/README.md

 Datasets Comparison
 Usage: spark-submit [spark options] --class za.co.absa.hermes.datasetComparison.DatasetComparisonJob hermes.jar [options]

-  -f, --raw-format <value> format of the raw data (csv, xml, parquet,fixed-width, etc.)
+  -f, --format <value>     format of the raw data (csv, xml, parquet,fixed-width, etc.).
-  --rowTag <value>        use the specific row tag instead of 'ROW' for XML format --delimiter <value>      use the specific delimiter instead of ',' for CSV format --header <value>         use the header option to consider CSV header --new-path <value>       Path to the new dataset, just generated and to be tested.
+  --rowTag <value>         use the specific row tag instead of 'ROW' for XML format.
+  --delimiter <value>      use the specific delimiter instead of ',' for CSV format.
+  --header <value>         use the header option to consider CSV header.
+  --new-path <value>       Path to the new dataset, just generated and to be tested.
   --ref-path <value>       Path to supposedly correct data set.
   --outPath <value>        Path to where the `ComparisonJob` will save the differences.
                                This will efectivly creat a folder in which you will find two other folders. expected_minus_actual and actual_minus_expected.
                                Both hold parque data sets of differences. (minus as in is